marlenagorka/portfolio/README.md

 # Portfolio

-Here is a list of pages and subpages done by me on Wordpress.
+Here is a list of pages and subpages done by me.
 Each of these projects was designed by a graphic designer.

+<strong>Wordpress:</strong>
 Pages:
 <ul>
+<li>https://cleanpoolandspaca.com/ (designed and created by me)</li>
 <li>https://orientalfr.com/</li>
 <li>https://connectnowinc.com.mx/</li>
 </ul>